SkylineCommunications/dataminer-docs-connectors/connector/doc/Agama_Technologies_Enterprise_Server.md

 This connector is used to monitor the Agama Technologies Enterprise Server application.
 The Agama Enterprise Server collects and presents quality assurance information from connected analyzers.

 The Enterprise Server can send SNMP traps to an element using this connector.
-Other communication goes through SOAP and SSH commands on firmware versions that are bellow firmware v9.0.
-From firmware version 9.0 connector use HTTP instead SOAP communication.
+If firmware versions prior to v9.0 are used, other communication goes through SOAP and SSH commands.
+From firmware version 9.0 onwards, the connector use HTTP instead SOAP communication.

 Alarms cannot be retrieved on the analyzer devices themselves, but the Agama Enterprise Server element can forward that information to analyzer elements.